TwilioQuest/twilioquest-base/levels/challenge-questions/objectives/03-debugging-1/description.md

 </ul>
 </div>

-It looks like this section of the forge was created to repair some of the bugs introduced to programs by exposure to raw Dark Ducktypium.
-This program seems to be responsible for detecting when a reservoir of Dark Ducktypium has been overfilled.
+It looks like this section of the forge repairs the software bugs caused by exposure to raw Dark Ducktypium.
+This program in particular seems to be responsible for detecting when a reservoir of Dark Ducktypium has overfilled.

+## The monitorReservoirs Function

-The function takes an array of reservoir objects.
-These reservoir objects contain a bunch of metadata properties describing their state.
-One important property for this function is the `contents` property.
-This is a number showing how much ducktypium is in the reservoir.
-This program should also check the `type` property of a reservoir.
-Only type `"raw"` reservoirs should be filtered out if their `contents` are reach or exceed 100.
+The `monitorReservoirs` function takes an array of reservoir objects.
+These objects contain a bunch of metadata describing the state of the reservoirs.

+The two properties important for this function are `contents` and `type`.

+- `contents` is a number showing how much ducktypium in the reservoir
+- `type` is a string indicating the variety of ducktypium in the reservoir

+Only reservoirs with a `type` of `"raw"` that have 100 or more ducktypium in their `contents` should be returned in an array by this function.

 Once you've fixed the bugs in this function, click the _HACK_ button!